Azure-Samples/app-service-maf-workflow-travel-agent-dotnet/README.md

 ### Code-Generated Agents vs. Foundry Portal Agents

-This sample demonstrates **programmatic agent creation** - all 6 agents are defined and created entirely in C# code.
+This sample demonstrates **programmatic agent creation** using the Azure AI Foundry Agent type - all 6 agents are defined and created as server-side Foundry agent resources entirely in C# code.
 This differs from the original sample which used agents created through the Azure AI Foundry portal UI:

-**✅ Code-Generated Agents (This Sample)**
+**✅ Code-Generated Foundry Agents (This Sample)**
-- Agents defined in C# with `CreateAIAgentAsync()` calls
+- Azure AI Foundry Agent resources defined in C# with `CreateAIAgentAsync()` calls
 - Instructions, names, and configurations in source code
+- Agents created/deleted per workflow run (ephemeral)
 - Version-controlled and testable
 - Easy to modify and redeploy
 - Supports CI/CD pipelines
 - No manual portal configuration needed

-**Portal-Created Agents (Original Sample)**
+**Portal-Created Foundry Agents (Original Sample)**
-- Agents created manually in Azure AI Foundry portal
+- Azure AI Foundry Agent resources created manually in the portal
-- Configuration stored in Azure
+- Configuration stored in Azure (persistent)
 - Requires portal access to modify
 - Harder to version control
 - Manual setup per environment

-Both approaches use the same Agent Framework runtime on Azure AI Foundry, but this sample's code-first approach enables better DevOps practices, automated testing, and easier collaboration across teams.
+Both approaches create actual server-side Azure AI Foundry Agent resources that execute on Foundry's infrastructure.
+The code-first approach enables better DevOps practices, automated testing, and easier collaboration across teams.

+*Note: Agent Framework also supports other agent types (like Azure OpenAI ChatCompletion agents) that don't create server-side Foundry resources, giving you full orchestration control.
+We may demonstrate this in a future sample.*

 ## Why Azure App Service?